VimsRocz/IMU/README.md

 `run_method_only.py` extends the helper above with a selectable method and prints the same summary table as `run_triad_only.py`.
 The MATLAB function `run_method_only` now mirrors this behaviour purely within MATLAB by calling `run_all_datasets_matlab` with the chosen method.
+The Python version forwards the method to `run_all_methods.py` so no direct calls to `run_all_datasets.py` are needed.
 No Python interpreter is required for the MATLAB workflow:

 ```bash
 python src/run_method_only.py --method SVD